DataDropp/RedstoneHelper/readme.md

-# RedstoneHelper V1.4
+# RedstoneHelper Spigot/Bukkit Plugin
-Allows you to flip the direction of redstone related blocks easily.

-Allows you to fill composters / end portal frames easily.
+Makes working with redstone less difficult.

 # Usage
-Hold shift & place a redstone related block that has a direction, and it'll flip the direction upon placement.
+Hold shift & place a supported block that has a direction, and it'll flip the direction upon placement.

 Hold shift & right click a composter or end portal frame to fill it.
 Will also show you if it is filled or how much level is in the composter on the player's action bar.